Petermuraya/julin/docs/achievements.md

 - Real achievements are awarded by GitHub based on events on github.com (PR merges, issue actions, discussions).
 Pushing local commits is necessary but do the PR/merge/issue actions on GitHub for recognition.

 Good luck — I can create branches and step through these commits for you now.

+YOLO test note: This repository contains an example branch merged locally to demonstrate a "YOLO" merge (merge without review).